-Sec.
-54.01.
-Fiscal Year.
+Section 4.01 - Fiscal Year.
 The fiscal year of the City shall begin on the first day of January and end on the last day of December.

-Sec.
-54.02.
-Submission of Budget and Budget MessageNarrative.

-On or before the $30^{th}$ -first-day of September-August of each year, the City Manager shall submit to the City Council a budget for the ensuing fiscal year and an accompanying messagea budget narrative.
+Section 4.02 - Submission of Budget and Budget Message.
+On or before the first day of August of each year, the City Manager shall submit to the City Council a budget for the ensuing fiscal year and an accompanying message.

-Sec.
-54.03.
-Budget.
+Section 4.03 - Budget.
 The budget shall provide a complete financial plan of all City funds and activities for the ensuing fiscal year and, except as required by law or this Charter, shall be in such form as the City Council may require.
 The budget shall begin with a clear general summary of its contents; shall show in detail all estimated income, indicating the proposed property tax levy, and all proposed expenditures, including debt service, for the ensuing fiscal year; and shall be so arranged as to show comparative figures for actual and estimated income and expenditures of the current fiscal year and actual income and expenditures of the current fiscal year.
-The budget shall begin with a clear general summary of its contents; shall show in detail all estimated income, the proposed property tax levy, and all proposed expenditures, including debt service, for the ensuing fiscal year, and shall be so arranged as to show comparative figures for estimated income and expenditures of the current fiscal year, and shall be so arranged as to show comparative figures for estimated income and expenditures of the current fiscal year.
 It shall indicate in separate sections:

-- 1. The proposed goals and objectives and expenditures for current operations during the ensuing fiscal year, detailed for each fund by organizational unit, and program, purpose or activity, and the method of financing such expenditures. - 2.
-Proposed capital expenditures during the ensuing fiscal year; detailed for each fund by organizational unit when practicable, and the proposed method of financing each such capital expenditure. - 3.
-The long-term financial impact of the proposed budget, including future debt service requirements and the impact on fund balances.
-For any fund, the total of proposed expenditures shall not exceed the total of estimated income plus the fund balance carried forward, exclusive of reserves.
+- 1. The proposed goals and objectives and expenditures for current operations during the ensuing fiscal year, detailed for each fund by organization unit, and program, purpose or activity, and the method of financing such expenditures. - 2.
+Proposed capital expenditures during the ensuing fiscal year; detailed for each fund by organization unit when practicable, and the proposed method of financing each such capital expenditure.